hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * cron

 Note:
-Of course there are many more resources available to use.
-I will admit, every time I look at this page I get excited: I notice something I've never used before, or want to try again.
-So many possible tests to try.
-I'll admit it I'm pretty smitten with ServerSpec.
+Of course there are many more resources.
+Every time I look at this page I notice something I've never used before, or want to try again.

-OK, so, that's what the tests look like and how to find out more about the kinds of tests you can write, what does running a test look like?
+OK, so, that's what the tests look like, what about running them?
 ---
 # Run the tests
 * RSpec tests usually go in a folder called @css[just-code](spec)